wesrobin/fuse-test/README.md

     * I _think_ this is expected, cat only does it once so it’s possible that executing reads the file once, and again to run?
 I’m not completely sure so including it here.
 * Codespaces might randomly start bugging out complaining of some Go version.
     * If this happens, you need to tear down the code spaces instance.
 It’s fatal.
 * Panics cause a lot of havoc.
-I’ve tried to catch them somewhat gracefully but there’s no guarantee the mounted directory gets unmounted.
-Have to manually unmount and rebuild to wipe the directories.
+There’s no guarantee the mounted directory gets unmounted.
+In this case manually unmount and rebuild to wipe the directories.
+I should hope there aren't ways to make this thing panic but you never know.
 * “Device or resource busy”: sometimes fuse can’t unmount the dir when the go binary is terminated, even when nothing is obviously using mnt/all-projects.
-I’m not sure why this happens, possible the OS (or VSCode) is doing something during the unmount time.
+I’m not sure why this happens, possible the OS (or VSCode) is doing something precisely during the unmount time.
-    * `fusermount3 -u met/all-projects` + `./build.sh` mostly works, but in my experience sometimes it is unrecoverable, time to tear down Codespaces (I’m sure there’s a better way to do this)
+    * `fusermount3 -u met/all-projects` + `./build.sh` mostly works to reset the environment, but in my experience sometimes it is unrecoverable, time to tear down Codespaces (I’m sure there’s a better way to do this)
 * LRU cache is written with a backing array, not a doubly linked list.
 Means it’s a bit slower, but implementation in go was easier.

 ## Further Improvements